Overweight or Obese Life Insurance

 However, Some won’t.

 The average height and weight of a woman in the United States is 5 feet 4 inches, and 169 pounds, which is rated as overweight by the standards set by the CDC.
-Our research indicated that the average woman wouldn’t find it difficult to find great rates for life insurance despite being overweight.
+Our research indicated that the average woman wouldn’t find it difficult to find great rates for life insurance despite being overweight in the eyes of the CDC.

 Being denied life insurance coverage will never be based off your weight only.
-It matters greatly how tall you are.
+It matters greatly how tall you are and what other pre-existing or high risk medical conditions you may have.
+Tobacco use can also play a vital role in the process and overall approval.

 Overweight or Obese Life Insurance-How Do Height and Weight Impact the Life Insurance process?

 Every life insurance company have their own metrics that determine the maximum height and weight allowed for a candidate to qualify for coverage.
 Insurance agents will use these metrics to calculate whether their client can qualify for life insurance, and what rates they will be charged for policies.
-The “preferred plus” rates are the best ones, but they are only given out to people, who are determined to be the healthiest in their weight and height ranges.
+The “preferred plus” rates are the best rates you can achieve, but they are only given out to people, who are determined to be the healthiest in their weight and height ranges and have no other pre-existing medical conditions.

 The CDC has their own BMI classifications, which it uses to determine the average weight and height of men and women, and whether they can qualify for “preferred” rates at insurance companies.